 Castle Key is subject to assessments from Citizens Property Insurance Corporation in the state of Florida ("FL Citizens"), which was initially created by the state of Florida to provide insurance to property owners unable to obtain coverage in the private insurance market.
 FL Citizens, at the discretion and direction of its Board of Governors ("FL Citizens Board"), can levy a regular assessment on assessable insurers and assessable insureds for a deficit in any calendar year up to a maximum of the greater of: 2% of the projected deficit or 2% of the aggregate statewide direct written premium for the prior calendar year.
 The base of assessable insurers includes all property and casualty premiums in the state, except workers' compensation, medical malpractice, accident and health insurance and policies written under the NFIP.
 An insurer may recoup a regular assessment through a surcharge to policyholders.
 In order to recoup this assessment, an insurer must file for a policy surcharge with the Florida Office of Insurance Regulation ("FL OIR") at least fifteen days prior to imposing the surcharge on policies.
 If a deficit remains after the regular assessment, FL Citizens can also levy emergency assessments in the current and subsequent years.
-Companies are required to collect the emergency assessments directly from residential property policyholders and remit to FL Citizens as collected.
+Companies are required to collect the emergency assessment directly from residential property policyholders and remit to FL Citizens as collected.
+Pursuant to an Order issued by the FL OIR, the emergency assessment is zero for all policies issued or renewed on or after July 1, 2015.